shweta24-dev/syracuse-weatherisation-risk-analysis/README.md

-### Top 10 neighbourhoods with highest open violations:
+### Top 10 neighbourhoods by highest open violations:
 ![Top 10 Neighborhoods by Open Heating Violations](top_10_neighborhoods_by_open_heating_violations.png)

 When we compare current open heating violations with historical total heating violations, we see a strong overlap across several neighborhoods.
 The neighborhoods that appear in both lists are: